Bird Identifier

 Frequently asked questions

-How is the Elegant Tern different from the Royal Tern?
+How do you tell an Elegant Tern from a Royal Tern?

-Elegant Tern is smaller and slimmer with a thinner, more drooping bill and a more pronounced shaggy crest than the bulkier Royal Tern.
+Elegant Terns are smaller and slimmer, with a thinner, more strongly drooping bill and a longer, shaggier black crest than the heavier-billed Royal Tern.

-Almost the entire world population nests at just a few island colonies in the Gulf of California, especially Isla Rasa, with a smaller colony in southern California.
+The vast majority of the world population breeds on just a few islands in Mexico's Gulf of California, especially Isla Rasa.